aineko-dev/aineko/docs/aineko_dream.md

 # Aineko Dream

-Aineko Dream is the quickest way to get started with Aineko pipelines by leveraging the power of generative AI to create a starter Aineko pipeline based on your use case.
+Aineko Dream leverages the power of generative AI to create a starter Aineko pipeline based on your use case.

 ## Generating a Project